Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Oyster Stew

 Serve hot from the stove in shallow bowls.
 Pair it with oyster crackers or saltine crackers for a classic experience.
 A side of warm, buttered honey wheat bread also makes an excellent companion.

 This recipe is best enjoyed fresh and piping hot.
-If needed, refrigerate in an airtight container for up to two days and reheat gently, preferably in a double boiler.
+If needed, you can refrigerate it in an airtight container for up to two days and reheat gently, preferably in a double boiler.
 Freezing is not recommended.

 Why did my oyster stew curdle?